Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Introduction

-Birget describes in \cite{birget2009monoid} several monoid extensions \(M_{k,1}\) of the well studied groups \(G_{k,1}\).
-These involve, in simplified terms, replacing the bijective `prefix exchange' maps of \(G_{k,1}\) with partial maps on prefix codes which need not be injective or have incomparable image sets.
-He also introduced the submonoids: \(sur M_{k,1}\) using partial functions whose range contains a complete prefix code; \(tot M_{k,1}\) using non-partial functions; and \(Inv M_{k,1}\) using partial functions with incomparable image set.
-The monoid considered by Thompson was \(totM_{2,1}\).
+A monoid version of \(V\) was first considered by Thompson.
+Thompson has given talks about this monoid, but to our knowledge, he has not published on the topic.
+Birget describes in \cite{birget2009monoid} several monoid extensions \(M_{k,1}\) of the well-studied groups \(G_{k,1}\) (where \(G_{2,1}=V\)).
+These extensions involve replacing the bijective ``prefix exchange" maps of \(G_{k,1}\) with partial maps on prefix codes, which need not be injective and may not have incomparable image sets.
+Birget also introduced the following submonoids: \(\operatorname{sur} M_{k,1}\), using partial functions whose range contains a complete prefix code; \(\operatorname{tot} M_{k,1}\), using non-partial functions; and \(\operatorname{Inv} M_{k,1}\), using partial functions with incomparable image sets.
+The monoid considered by Thompson was \(\operatorname{tot} M_{2,1}\).

-Birget then in \cite{birget2020monoid} extended the definition to higher dimensional analogs \(nM_{k,1}\) which extend \(nG_{k,1}\), and it is easy to see that the aforementioned submonoids extend in the same manner.
-We deal with the multi-rooted generalisations \(tot nM_{k,r}\) of the non-partial monoids.
+Birget extended the definition in \cite{birget2020monoid} to higher-dimensional analogs, \(nM_{k,1}\), which extend \(nG_{k,1}\).
+It is evident that the aforementioned submonoids extend in the same manner.
+We focus on the multi-rooted generalizations \(\operatorname{tot} nM_{k,r}\) of the non-partial monoids.

-The variety of J\'onsson-Tarski algebras were first introduced in \cite{jonsson1961two} as an example of a variety whose free objects have some unusual properties (related to generation of the free objects).
-Some work has been done on generalisations of the concept, such as in \cite{dudek1979universal,goetz1960bases} which defines varieties \(\mc{A}_{m,n}\).
-For our purposes we will use \(\mc{A}_{1,n}\) and higher dimensional analogues which are not equivalent to \(\mc{A}_{m,n}\) for dimension \(m\).
+The variety of J\'{o}nsson-Tarski algebras was first introduced in \cite{jonsson1961two} as an example of a variety whose free objects exhibit unusual properties related to the generation of these free objects.
+Some work has been done on generalizations of the concept, such as in \cite{dudek1979universal, goetz1960bases}, which define varieties \(\mc{A}_{m,n}\).
+For our purposes, we will use \(\mc{A}_{1,n}\) and its higher-dimensional analogs, which are not equivalent to \(\mc{A}_{m,n}\) for dimension \(m\).

-Higman worked with J\'onsson-Tarski algebras and the generalisations \(G_{n,r}\) in \cite{higman1974finitely}, and this is extended by Mart\'{i}nez-P\'{e}rez and Nucinkis in \cite{martinez2013bredon}.
-It is our understanding that Higman defined \(G_{n,r}\) as automorphism groups of \(r\) generated free algebras in the varieties \(\mc{A}_{1,n}\).
-We show that analogously, \(totnM_{k,r}\) is the endomorphism monoid of an \(r\) generated free algebra:
+Higman worked with J\'{o}nsson-Tarski algebras and the generalizations \(G_{n,r}\) in \cite{higman1974finitely}, and this was extended by Mart\'{i}nez-P\'{e}rez and Nucinkis in \cite{martinez2013bredon}.
+We show that analogously, \(\operatorname{tot} nM_{k,r}\) is the endomorphism monoid of an \(r\)-generated free algebra.